 • Benefits oriented message – Briefly outline the benefits received by following that CTA.

-• Insert social proof or testimonials – Lastly, visitors are far more likely to convert from the landing page if they see others who have done the same.
+• Insert social proof or testimonials – Lastly, research shows visitors are far more likely to convert from the landing page if they see others who have done the same.
 Reviews, partner logos and testimonials are excellent items to place as your last effort at getting a click on the CTA.